Quality

 Quality assurance seeks to avoid problems, stabilise, and improve products and services by monitoring them on an ongoing basis.
 It's about having systems in place to ensure that the teaching, learning and assessment processes are valid and reliable, and that they have been undertaken with integrity.

-Quality assurance should take place in education, skills and training organisations to ensure that the products and services are the best they can be.
+Quality assurance should take place in further education, skills and training organisations to ensure that the products and services are the best they can be.
 The product is the programme; qualification; or set of standards that the learner is working towards.
 The service is everything which underpins the product and supports the learner.

 If quality assurance does not take place, there are risks to the accuracy, consistency and fairness of training and assessment practice which might disadvantage learners.
 Quality assurance should be a continual process with the aim of maintaining and improving the products and services offered.
 This includes internal quality assurance and external quality assurance.